kees-/arena-graph/README.md

 Native language additions are easiest, however, the whole JS/React/Node package ecosystem is at arm's reach and running isolated JS scripts on demand (maybe TS too) is also pretty easy.

-I haven't published a build yet.
-It's too rough and I want to stylize the UI to look coherent.
-You can test it with:
+The current build is manually published and may not reflect the most recent changes.
+You can test the latest with:

 - A IDE supporting Clojure
 - A web browser with CORS security policies disabled. <details>